Visiting the Thunder Bay Museum

 We hope that everyone visiting the Thunder Bay Museum has the best experience possible.
 We ask all visitors to be considerate of each other, our building, and our staff.
 All Museum visitors are subject to the Thunder Bay Museum’s Code of Conduct.

-• Unless you see a sign indicating a touchable object, please don’t touch objects on display.
-Even mild touching, over time, can cause damage
+• Please don’t touch objects on display unless you see a sign indicating a touchable object.
+Even mild touching can cause damage over time.

 • Please don’t shout or run in the Museum.
-Swearing and other disrespectful language is also not allowed
+Swearing and other disrespectful language are also not allowed.

 • The Thunder Bay Museum is a smoke-free property.
-This includes smoking, vaping, or the use of cannabis in any form
+This includes smoking, vaping, and the use of cannabis.

-• Closing of the building begins 15 minutes before indicated times
+• Closing of the building begins 15 minutes before the indicated times.